bigscience-workshop/bigscience/train/tr11-176B-ml/chronicles.md

 1. Very clean data
 2. BF16 mixed precision regime
 3. FP32 grad accumulation for the pipeline
-4. Word embedding layer norm
+4. A very low standard initialization `sqrt(0.3333/NHIDDEN)` - in 104B-en used `sqrt(0.4/NHIDDEN)`
-5. A very low standard initialization `sqrt(0.3333/NHIDDEN)`
+5. Word embedding layer norm - but it was also used in 104B-en

 If you believe in metaphysics perhaps one more important factor is the "intentional" contribution of many thousands of ML enthusiasts around the world who want this largest open source multilingual language model training to succeed.